Violet Friend: Increasing concern

-In spite of this continual, and international, stream of negative reviews of the potential effectiveness of ABMs, in March 1954 another review by the DRPC noted that the issue was becoming more urgent.
-Once again they stated that while the active interception remained an area of great uncertainty, there were areas, especially radar, where useful work could begin immediately.
+Despite this continual, and international, stream of negative reviews of the potential effectiveness of ABMs, in March 1954 another review by the DRPC noted that the issue was becoming more urgent.
+They stated that while the actual interception remained an area of great uncertainty, there were areas, especially radar, where useful work could begin immediately.
 By this time, the newly renamed Royal Radar Establishment (RRE) had begun work on radar and infrared detectors that suggested the warning time might be increased to as much as 15 minutes against an attack from a missile with 1,500 mile range.

 A major report by the Air Defence Committee (ADC) in January 1955 stated that short-range missiles were already available to the Soviets and that the UK would come within range of longer-ranged weapons by about 1960.
 These were apparently references to the 1,200 km range R-5 Pobeda (SS-3 Shyster) which was based in East Germany starting in 1956 and was known by British intelligence to be equipped with chemical weapons and aimed at London.
 They were additionally aware of the ongoing development of the medium-range R-12 Dvina (SS-4 Sandal) which could reach the UK from western Soviet areas.

 The ADC stated that "Although the nuclear deterrent is the prime means of defence, a direct defence should be developed to a significantly high level."
 The next month, this was formalized as Air Staff Target OR.1135.
 In response, the Ministry of Supply placed contracts with English Electric and Marconi Electronic Systems to begin studies on an overall defensive system.
 This marks the official beginning of Violet Friend.

-OR.1135 was concerned only with weapons with a range over 500 miles, as it was assumed they could be kept that far from UK shores.
-This eliminated the need to deal with shorter-ranged weapons like Scud which had very short flight times.
+OR.1135 was concerned only with countering weapons with a range over 500 miles, as it was assumed they could be kept that far from UK shores.
+This eliminated the need to deal with shorter-ranged weapons like Scud, which had very short flight times.
 It also ignored conventionally armed weapons, as they believed these did not present a credible threat.
 Further, the need was to protect only the UK, not overseas locations or the Army in the field.
 An advanced draft of the OR was sent to Canada, who issued the Canadian General Air Staff Target written along the same lines but aimed only at ICBMs.
 The Canadians expressed their concerns about a suitable radar being available by 1960/61.